Pre-pay / Post Pay¶

 - The current account credit is cached by the routing engine for sixty (60) seconds, which means live credit can be delayed by a minute.

 While it is not possible to implement a 100% real-time credit control that stops account action exactly on 0, there are workarounds.
-Credit control techniques like channel/cps throttling based on available credit, active call spending, and call duration/spend prediction are each options for scaling systems.
+Credit control techniques like channel/cps throttling based on available credit, active call spending, and call duration/spend prediction are all options for scaling systems.
 They are not inherent in ConnexCS because they are not conducive to high throughput, so we leave that to advanced users.
-However, implementations such as these can always be put forth in the Ideas section of this website.